Faculty & Staff

 Fiction Workshop + Writing and Performance + Writer's Studio III

-Cecilia Pinto has been a teaching artist in the City of Chicago for over twenty years and has worked in a variety of settings and with all age groups.
+Cecilia Pinto has been a teaching artist in the city of Chicago for over twenty years and has worked in a variety of settings and with all age groups.
 Her novella, Imagine the Dog, winner of the Clay Reynolds Prize, was published in 2021.
 Her writing has appeared in publications including Esquire, Fence, Diagram, TriQuarterly and elsewhere.
-In addition to her creative writing classes at ChiArts it has been her pleasure to serve as coach for the competitive spoken word team and dramaturg for two school plays.
-She received her undergraduate degree from Knox College and an M.F.A. from The School of the Art Institute.
+In addition to her creative writing classes at ChiArts it has been her pleasure to serve as coach for the competitive spoken word team and as dramaturg for the school’s theater productions.
+She received her undergraduate degree from Knox College and an M.F.A. in writing from The School of the Art Institute.

 Kenyatta Rogers